-Blowfly strike is a common annual battle that sheep farmers must face, particularly during the summer months where the weather is usually warm and wet, optimum conditions for flies and maggots to thrive.
+Blowfly strike is a common annual battle that sheep farmers must face, particularly during the summer months.
+When the weather is warm and wet, it creates optimum conditions for flies and maggots to thrive.

-How do I know if any of my flock is suffering from blowfly strike?
+Kottūru How do I know if any of my flock is suffering?

-Regular observation of a flock is the best way of noticing blowfly strike in individuals.
-Sheep affected by blowfly are often observed to be agitated and display behaviours such as kicking and nibbling at the affected area.
-These individuals are also likely to be isolated from the rest of the flock and may not be partaking in normal grazing behaviours.
-The animal will have discolouration of the fleece and on closer inspection you will notice many flies around the area and maggots on the skin.
-A strong unpleasant smell will most likely be present.
+Regular observation of a flock is the best way to notice blowfly strike in individuals.
+Sheep affected by blowfly are often agitated and display behaviours such as kicking and nibbling at the affected area.
+These individuals are also likely to be isolated from the rest of the flock and might not show normal grazing behaviour.
+An infected animal will have discolouration of the fleece.
+On closer inspection, you will probably notice many flies around the area and maggots on the skin.
+A strong unpleasant smell is almost always extremely noticeable.

-What are the impacts of blowfly strike on my flock?
+buy Lyrical dance costumes online What are the impacts on my flock?

-Blowfly strike has a significant impact on the productivity of a flock as it will interfere with grazing patterns and when left untreated sheep will rapidly lose weight.
-Secondary bacterial infections may occur as a result of blowfly strike which can often lead to death via septicaemia.
-Blowfly issues will cause significant costs in both time and money for farmers due to the potential loss of livestock and costs of treating cases.
+Blowfly strike has a significant impact on the productivity of a flock.
+It interferes with grazing patterns, and when left untreated sheep can rapidly lose weight.
+Secondary bacterial infections can occur as a result of blowfly strike, which can then lead to death via septicaemia.
+Blowfly issues cause significant costs in both time and money for farmers.
+This is due to the potential loss of livestock and the costs of treating cases.